 - Can you join a composting network?

-- To make cleaning easier, line the sides of your Bokashi Bin with newspaper.
+- To make cleaning easier, line the sides of your Bokashi bucket with scrap paper or newspaper.
 The paper can be composted along with the food scraps.

-- If you have a lot of food scraps, you might consider two bins so that one can ferment while you fill the next.
+- If you have a lot of food scraps, consider two bins so that one can ferment while you fill the next.

-- To help the process along, cut up large scraps of food before adding them to your bin.
-For efficiency, keep all scraps until the end of the day.
+- To help the process, cut up large food scraps before adding them to your bin.
+For efficiency, keep all scraps in a bucket in the fridge until the end of the day.
 One trip.
 One addition of the Bokashi mixture.
-In hot weather, keep your scraps in the fridge, so they don’t rot.

-If you would prefer to buy the complete Bokashi system, you can get it online from Biome.
+If you prefer to buy the complete Bokashi system, you can get it online from Biome.
 (This is an affiliate link, so if you buy from them, I get a small commission at no extra cost to you).
-They also sell the bran separate.
+They also sell the bran separately.

 Or you can pick up a system from your local hardware mega-store.

-Finally, a few smart councils are offering rebates for either a Bokashi Bin, Worm Farm or Compost Bin.
+Finally, a few smart councils offer rebates for a Bokashi bin, worm farm or compost bin.
 Check out this website to see if your council offers a rebate.